SeldonIO/seldon-core/doc/source/graph/scaling.md

  * We define a CPU request for our container.
 This is required to allow us to utilize cpu autoscaling in Kubernetes.
  * We define an HPA associated with our componentSpec which scales on CPU when the average CPU is above 70% up to a maximum of 3 replicas.

+Once deployed, the HPA resource may take a few minutes to start up.
+To check status of the HPA resource, `kubectl describe hpa -n <podname>` may be used.

 For a worked example see [this notebook](../examples/autoscaling_example.html).